-The Philippines became a Party to the WHO Framework Convention on Tobacco Control on June 6, 2005.
+The Philippines became a Party to the WHO Framework Convention on Tobacco Control on September 4, 2005.

-Roadmap to Tobacco Control Legislation: Republic Act No. 9211, also known as the Tobacco Regulation Act of 2003, is an omnibus law governing smoking in public places; sales to minors; packaging and labeling of tobacco products; and tobacco advertising, promotion and sponsorship.
-The Inter-Agency Tobacco-Committee issued Implementing Rules and Regulations of the Tobacco Regulation Act of 2003 (Rep. Act No. 9211).
-Like the law to which the rules apply, the Committee’s Rules and Regulations are comprehensive and cover a broad range of topics on tobacco control.
-In addition to the advertising, promotion and sponsorship provisions in Rep. Act No. 9211 and the Inter-Agency Tobacco-Committee’s Implementing Rules and Regulations, the Consumer Act of the Philippines (Rep. Act No. 7394) addresses false, deceptive, or misleading advertising in general.
+Republic Act No. 9211, also known as the Tobacco Regulation Act of 2003, is an omnibus law regulating smoking in public places, tobacco advertising, promotion and sponsorship, and sales restrictions, among other requirements.
+The Inter-Agency Tobacco-Committee issued Implementing Rules and Regulations of the Tobacco Regulation Act of 2003.
+The Committee’s Implementing Rules and Regulations are comprehensive and cover a broad range of topics on tobacco control.
+In addition to the advertising, promotion and sponsorship provisions in Rep. Act No. 9211 and the Implementing Rules and Regulations, the Consumer Act of the Philippines (Rep. Act No. 7394) addresses false, deceptive, or misleading advertising in general.

 In June 2010, the Philippines’ Civil Service Commission and Department of Health issued the first-of-its-kind Joint Memorandum Circular No. 2010-01 on the Protection of the Bureaucracy Against Tobacco Industry Interference, which, among other measures, provides specific guidelines for interactions with the tobacco industry.
-In May 2010, the Department of Health issued Department Memorandum No. 2010-0126, which is aimed at protecting the department and all attached agencies against tobacco industry interference.
-The Department of Education issued a similar order (No. 6) in January 2012.
-In addition, the Omnibus Elections Code of the Philippines (Batas Pambansa Blg.
-881) prohibits the use of cigarettes as election propaganda.
+Several other government departments have issued rules and further guidance implementing this circular.

-The Food and Drug Administration's (FDA) authority to regulate tobacco products has been challenged by the Philippine Tobacco Institute and is currently being litigated.
+The Food and Drug Administration's (FDA) authority to regulate tobacco products has been challenged by the Philippine Tobacco Institute and is being litigated.
 In March 2011, the Department of Health, in consultation with the FDA, published new implementing rules defining how tobacco products will be regulated.

-This country’s legal measures were collaboratively reviewed by an in-country lawyer and our legal staff.
+This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.